rodrigoelp/little-stories/Unlikely adventures/11-Chapter-11.md

 # Earth call

-Shadows danced to the rhythm imposed by the light of candles surrounding the statue of the spirit of water, which oversaw three unconscious bodies laying in from of it.
+Shadows danced to the rhythm imposed by the light of candles surrounding the statue of the spirit of water, which oversaw three unconscious bodies laying in front of it.

 The musical tempo for the imperceptible music was produced by the periodic influx of air rushing from the statue's mouth.
 The air was damped with moisture, millions of tiny droplets of water seen as the light shone through.
 Gave off the impression the statue was alive.

-The gentle wind caressed the unquenchable flames clinging to the top of the candles, a waltz in which gas particles barely touched each other, passing from partner to partner as each little ball of plasma extended its proverbial arms letting the protagonist go into the arms of another.
-A protagonist that soon would disappear.
+The gentle wind caressed the unquenchable flames clinging to the top of the candles, in a waltz in which gas particles barely touched each other.
+They danced swiftly passing from partner to partner as each little ball of plasma extended its proverbial arms letting the air atoms go into the arms of another flame.

+A waltz that was about to end.

-The infinitesimal droplets suspended in the air were pushed out of the way by a single silent gust.
+The infinitesimal droplets suspended in the air found themselves pushed out of the way by a single silent gust.
 It muted the unapparent melody.

-The eyes of the status flared on with a sky blue light and a soft stream of water emanated from the rock covering the body of the statue as if a liquid dress had been bestowed upon the object.
+The eyes of the statue flared up with a sky blue light and a soft stream of water emanated from the rock covering the body of the statue as if a liquid dress had been bestowed upon the object.